sourcegraph/about/docs/terms-self-hosted.md

 1. redistribute, encumber, sell, rent, lease, sublicense, or otherwise transfer rights to all or any part of the Software;

-2. permit a number of users of the Software more than permitted by us; or
+2. permit a number of users of the Software more than permitted by us;

-3. use the Software to analyze any source code or other Content that is not Your Code.
+3. use the Software to analyze any source code or other Content that is not Your Code; or

+4. use any release of the Software that is more than three (3) versions older than the then-most-current release of the Software.

 3.3 **Ownership of the Software**.
 The Software is owned and operated by Sourcegraph.
 All Content made available via the Software is owned by us or our licensors and is protected by intellectual property and other applicable laws.
 All of our trademarks, service marks, and trade names are proprietary to us or our affiliates.